SAP-samples/teched2024-XP280/exercises/ex3/README.md

     As we already have a resource created on SAP BTP this step is important to validate if the configuration is acting as expected.
 We also saved the plan to a file for using it later.

     Looking at the output, this looks like what we expected.
-Some resources will be addedd, but no chnages to existing ones and no deletions:
+Some resources will be addedd, but no changes to existing ones and no deletions:

     ![Output of terrraform plan](./images/output-terraform-plan.png)